 The Hawai'i Pacific University School of Nursing requires health insurance coverage for all nursing students.
-Each student will be required to provide proof of insurance coverage by the health requirement deadline.
+Each student will be required to provide proof of insurance coverage by the health requirement deadline and upload this information to Castle Branch.
 Coverage must be maintained throughout the semester and the student must report any change of provider at the time of change (Spring Semester: January 1 to May 14; Summer: May 15 - August 20; and Fall: August 20 to December 31).
-Acceptable insurance coverage includes type of coverage provided through Hawaii employer-based plans, QUEST, or TRICARE.
+Acceptable insurance coverage includes the type of coverage provided through Hawaii employer-based plans, QUEST, or TRICARE.
 The mandatory health insurance will be managed as a clinical health requirement with the same consequences.
 The minimum level of mandatory health care insurance is as follows: